mit-orcd/orcd-docs-edit/docs/recipes/lammps-with-spack.md

 Next we configure Spack, setting the it ot use standard tools that have already been built from a pre-exisiting location.

 ??? note
-    The compilation example shows using Spack in a way that uses pre-existing Spack built software from another location.
+    The compilation example shows using Spack in a way that uses pre-existing _upstream_ Spack built software from another location.
 This can be useful on a cluster computer where a central team may have already installed and configured some standard foundation software tools, such as a compiler and high-performance tools for using GPUs and/or for parallel communication.
 Configuring these foundation software tools can involve seaprate testing and performance settings, so using a pre-installed foundation is generally useful.
+To make a Spack _upstream_ work reliably we need to use the same tag of
+    Spack as used in the upstream and provide a path name to the upstream isntallation.

 To configure Spack use the following commands.